jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-will be better positioned to determine if this jump in Miscellaneous Errors will continue or level out to be more consistent with the other patterns.If we set aside the Error\-heavy datasets and take a look at the regions through this lens, we can see that the System
+will be better positioned to determine if this jump in Miscellaneous Errors will continue or level out to be more consistent with the other patterns.
+If we set aside the Error\-heavy datasets and take a look at the regions through this lens, we can see that the System
 Intrusion pattern remains among the